+DELETE the figure below depicting the flow.

 Action is taken by NPAC SMS personnel to schedule downtime for the NPAC SMS system

 The NPAC SMS sends an lnpNPAC-SMS-Operational-Information M-EVENT-REPORT to the Local SMSs.

 The Local SMSs respond by sending an lnpNPAC-SMS-Operational-Information M-EVENT-REPORT confirmation back to the NPAC SMS.